ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ![In-game Bot Scheme](ingame-bot.png)

 Out-game bot is a software that works outside the game client application's memory.
-First kind of out-game bots doesn't need the game application at all.
+First kind of out-game bots does not need the game application at all.
 The bot substitutes the game client.
 Thus, game server supposes that it communicate with an usual game client application while this is an out-game bot.
 This is an illustration how this kind of out-game bots work:

 ![Out-game Bot Scheme](outgame-bot.png)